SRD-Archive/srd-archive/Rook (CC-BY-SA)/Rook.md

 *Heroic Cairn 2nd Edition*

-**Rook** consolidates and updates Cairn with rules for ancestries, classes with  additional rules and spells.
-It's goal is to fold a little 5E back in to Cairn.
+**Rook** consolidates and updates Cairn with rules for ancestries, class abilities, character leveling, and additional rules, a consolidated bestiary, and an expanded spell list.

-The main changes from Cairn are: a) If multiple attackers target the same foe, they each get to attack. b) Actions are declared and resolved as you go around the table. c) Advantage and disadvantage have also been added so Class abilities have something to do.
+The main mechanical changes from Cairn are: a) If multiple attackers target the same foe, they each get to attack. b) Actions are declared and resolved as you go around the table. c) Advantage and disadvantage have also been added so Class abilities have something to do.

 Rook is created by Senator Bix and is licensed CC-BY-SA.